StartOut Pride Economic Impact Index ™

-The StartOut Pride Economic Impact Index empowers investors, researchers, government administrators, and people interested in supporting high-growth entrepreneurs with data and LGBTQ demographics to understand the landscape of investment in LGBTQ entrepreneurs.
-We calculate from our counted numbers an estimated value which represents a value that is closer to the actual value of the target population, as well as the achievable values for our measures of economic impact (i.e. funding, jobs, patents, and exits), for our underrepresented groups.
-We aim to show what could be the unrealized potential for underrepresented groups with equal access to resources.
+The StartOut Index empowers investors, researchers, government administrators, and people interested in supporting high-growth founders with data and LGBTQ statistics to understand the landscape of investment in LGBTQ+ founders.
+We calculate from our counted numbers an estimated value which represents a value that is closer to the actual value of the target population, as well as the achievable values for our measures of economic impact, i.e. funding, jobs, patents, and exits for our marginalized groups of LGBTQ+ and women founders.
+We aim to show the unrealized potential for such groups with equal access to resources.

 This research project is led by StartOut and Socos Labs.

-A startup company is defined as high-growth based on meeting one of the following criteria:
+For the purposes of our research, we defined a startup company as high-growth if they met one of the following criteria:

-1. Received any amount of Venture Capital funding, or
+1. Received any amount of Venture Capital funding

-2. Received at least $250K in Angel funding, or
+2. Received at least $250K in Angel funding

-3. Generated at least one patent and has created jobs beyond the founding team, or
+3. Generated at least one patent and created jobs beyond the founding team

-An entrepreneur or founder is considered high-growth if he or she is a member of the founding team, i.e. anyone present at the company before its first round of funding, of a high-growth startup company.
+A founder is considered high-growth if they are a member of the founding team (present at the company before its first round of funding) at a high-growth startup company.

 The Entrepreneurship Equity Scores shows:

-1. How well represented target entrepreneurs are in a region, e.g., LGBTQ entrepreneurs, and
+1. How well-represented LGBTQ+ founders are in a region, and

-A high Entrepreneurship Equity Score shows this given location performs well in terms of minority representation and achievement in terms of funding, jobs, patents, and exits.
+A high Entrepreneurship Equity Score shows this given location performs well in terms of LGBTQ+ representation and achievement in terms of funding, jobs, patents, and exits.

-If you’re an LGBTQ+ entrepreneur, you can self-identify to be included in our dataset by filling out our Entrepreneur Diversity Survey.
+All founders are encouraged to contribute and be included in our research by filling out our Founder Diversity Survey.

 If you’d like to contribute as a data partner, financial sponsor, researcher, or project contributor, you can reach us at info@startout.org.
 StartOut is a 501(c)(3) nonprofit organization.